The 10-second takeaway

-For the preceding quarter, gross margin was 27.5%, 110 basis points worse than the prior-year quarter.
-Operating margin was 12.3%, 90 basis points worse than the prior-year quarter.
-Net margin was 8.2%, 30 basis points worse than the prior-year quarter.
+For the preceding quarter, gross margin was 30.0%, 50 basis points better than the prior-year quarter.
+Operating margin was 13.2%, 100 basis points better than the prior-year quarter.
+Net margin was 8.8%, 90 basis points better than the prior-year quarter.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Deere.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.